-A bowl of hot soba noodles is a traditional evening New Years Eve dish in Japan.
-Loosely translated, toshikoshi soba, means to end the old year and enter the next.
-The noodles symbolize the bridge between the previous year and the New Year.
-This New Years treat in Japan is a delicious, fast and easy to make standby all year round.
+A bowl of hot soba noodles is a traditional evening New Year’s Eve dish in Japan.
+Loosely translated, “toshikoshi” means to end the old year and enter the next.
+The soba noodles symbolize the... bridge between the previous year and the new one.
+This Japanese New Year’s treat is a delicious, fast and easy dish to make a standby all year round.

-The water soba noodles are cooked in is drunk for health in Japan.
-If you can’t find kombu, reserve the soba cooking water and use that, or if that doesn’t appeal, you can use a light, low sodium chicken stock.
+The water from cooking soba noodles is a health drink in Japan.
+If you can’t find kombu, reserve the soba cooking water and use that, or if that doesn’t appeal, you can use a light, low-sodium chicken stock.